Non-Sporting

 Despite the name, this breed originated in Nottingham, England, in the 19th century.

-- Evolution: The French developed the breed further, notably in the shape of the ears.
+The breed’s popularity spread rapidly.
+The French developed things a bit further, notably in the shape of the ears.
 The newer Frenchies had the batlike ears that we see today, while the original breed had ears that were rose-shaped.

 By 1940, the French Bulldog was considered to be a rare breed, and only 100 were registered with the AKC.
 Decades later, in the 1980s, the Frenchie staged a comeback.